The Crystal Meth Society of BC is a Registered Charity #835402140. --- Education -- Prevention -- Care ---

 Welcome, We're Glad you Found Us!

-We aim to be your central resource database and communications channel regarding the Crystal Meth problem in B.C.
-This site offers hope, through education and communication.
-This site is volunteer run for parents, educators, families and youth.
+The Information Website and central resource database for the Crystal Meth problem in BC.
+This website is separate and distinct from the Crystal Meth Prevention Society.
+This site offers hope, through education and communication and is volunteer run for parents, educators, families and youth.

 Meth News Canada